 The Run tab is a summary of the Output tab.
 You can see the Run and Output tabs update in real time as a request runs.
 The Object Retrieval Status box is an overall indication of entities that the tool is retrieving and providing data for.
 The Concurrent Threads box is a glimpse into what the tool is doing to gather data "behind the scenes".

-No activity will show in the Concurrent Threads box if the tool is using cached data.
 The Cache Activity box is where you can clear the cache.
 It is also useful to check the Cache Activity box if you suspect the tool may have stalled out- if the numbers are still climbing in the Cache Activity box, the tool is functioning as expected.